conradsnicta/armadillo-code/README.txt

-  By default, cmake assumes that the Armadillo library and the corresponding header files are going to be installed in the default system directory, eg. in the /usr hierarchy in Linux-based systems.
+  By default, cmake assumes that the Armadillo library and the corresponding header files are going to be installed in the default system directory (eg. in the /usr hierarchy in Linux-based systems).
   If you wish to install the library and headers in a different directory, use the additional option CMAKE_INSTALL_PREFIX in this form: